clux/provision/README.md

 Note that apart from language specific package managers (lpms) we install OS packages out-of-band via either [pacstrap](./arch/pacstrap.sh) or [macstrap](./arch/macstrap.sh).

 ## Initial Arch Setup
 This repository also contains a [bunch of experimental scripts](./arch) to set up an arch machine from scratch.
-Use at own caution, your mileage may vary.
+Use at own caution.

 ## Prerequisites
 You need two USB sticks for the arch deployment.